DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/144800765-7b5b5a91-5e0d-4978-878b-e5e8c00efa44.png)

 Same as public hosted zones except these are not accessible over the public internet.
 They are associated with VPCs and are only accesible within those VPCs via the R53 resolver.
-Good for company intranet as it means that the content is restricted to your own network.
+Good for company intranet as it means that the content is restricted to users on your own network.
 In this image, only queries from associated VPCs (VPC1 and VPC2) can query the animals4life.org website through the R53 resolver.

 It's possible to use a technique called Split-view for public and internal use with the same zone name.
 A common architecure is to make the public hosted zone a subset of the private hosted zone containing only those records that are meant to be accessed from the Internet, while inside VPCs associated with the private hosted zone all resource records can be accessed.
 Both have the same name (animals4life.org) but different accessible records.
+In this examples queries from VPC1 can access all records while public queries can access all records (except accounting which is restricted as a private record).

 ![image](https://user-images.githubusercontent.com/52617475/144801039-11f17ef2-24da-42bf-bf59-1a7480ce4dee.png)